Bioconductor/bioc_git_transition/doc/scenario-3-pull-from-gitbioc-push-github.md

-# Scenario 3: Get updates from _Bioconductor_ and update GitHub
+# Scenario 3: Pull updates from _Bioconductor_ and push to GitHub

 **Goal:** Your _Bioconductor_ repository has been updated by the core team.
 You want to fetch these commits from _Bioconductor_, merge them into your local repository, and push them to GitHub.